mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

 };
 ```

-Following tree-data example supports filtering, sorting, and pagination on the server.
+The following tree data example supports filtering, sorting, and pagination on the server.
 It also caches the data by default.

 {{"demo": "ServerSideTreeData.js", "bg": "inline"}}

 :::info
 The data source demos use a utility function `useMockServer` to simulate the server-side data fetching.
-In a real-world scenario, you should replace this with your own server-side data fetching logic.
+In a real-world scenario, you would replace this with your own server-side data fetching logic.

-Open info section of the browser console to see the requests being made and the data being fetched in response.
+Open the info section of the browser console to see the requests being made and the data being fetched in response.
 :::

 ## Error handling